obokhove/FDnumerics2024/James Baxter Chapman/README.md

 ## Coursework 1 - Finite Difference

-All code, graphs and answers are in Numerics Coursework1.ipynb, and the code for each question can be run independantly.
+All code, graphs and answers are in Numerics Coursework1.ipynb, and the code for each question can be run independently.

 ## Python Library requirements:
 - Numpy